-This page reports results of the Hamming-weight dependency test described in our paper.
+This page reports results of our new test for Hamming-weight dependencies.
 It is a very strong test, looking for dependencies between the number of zeroes and ones in consecutive outputs, and it is engineered to the point that it can be practically run on petabytes of data (given that the generator is fast enough).

 Besides find bias in our own generators, such as